-NON-REQUIRED PRACTICUM PLANNING AND EVALUATION FORM (for students entering the program in Fall 2017 or later)
+NON-REQUIRED PRACTICUM PLANNING AND EVALUATION FORM

+(for students entering the program in Fall 2017 or later)

-Stu dent: t: Beginning Date: Plac cemei nent: Ending Date: Sup ervis isor: and up ider sho Site Pleasub his o to fiventify, uld be supented supentified the mitter or her advisor to develop an appropriate plan ive program domains that will be addressed by, with assistance from their site supervisor, ke be reviewed during supervision meetings held pervisors should also conduct a summative evanote that supervisors are not required to evaluate r a non-required practicum.
-Each student should work with both the site supervisor for training before the practicum begins.
-In doing so, each student should indicate uring the training by bolding each one that is identified.
-Students should then a cativities that will be accomplished/facilitated during the training.
-This plan at the practicum site regularly to guide training and ensure student goal attainment.
-It luation of student competence in the identified domains at the end of the semester.
-The other program domains (those not in bold type).
-This form should then be mentation.
-Failure to submit this form to your advisor at the conclusion of your endours on your internship applications.
-The follo llowing rating scale should be used for evaluat on of student competence: 1 - Unsatisfactory : student's skills reflect insuf skill icient mastery in this area; student needs additional course-based instruction in this 2 - Needs improvement: plans should be made to assure student gains extra practice in this skill prior to leaving the program 3 - Satisfactory : student's skills in this area are professional supervision adequate for practice; student should continue to practice this skill under 4 - Competent: student is comfortably indepen lent in this skill 5 - Outstanding: student's skills in this area are exceptionally strong NA Not Applicable: opportunity for this skill to be demonstrated was not provided
+Stu dent: Beginning Date: Plac emei nt: Ending Date: Sup ervis or: and up to ider show Site Pleasubt his o to fiv ntify, uld be supe ase no mittee n serves as both a plan and evaluation tool for a non-required practicum.
+Each student should work with both the site supervisor representation of the radius of the practicum begins.
+In doing so, each student should indicate the program domains that will be addressed during the training by bolding each one that is identified.
+Students should then with assistance from their site supervisor, key activities that will be accomplished/facilitated during the training.
+This plan is reviewed during supervision meetings held at the practicum site regularly to guide training and ensure student goal attainment.
+The revisors should also conduct a summative evaluation of student competence in the identified domains at the end of the semester.
+The student advisors are not required to evaluate other program domains (those not in bold type).
+This form should then be do to the student advisor for review and documentation.
+Failure to submit this form to your advisor at the conclusion of your will result in you not being able to count these hours on your internship applications.
+The follo wing rating scale should be used for evaluation of student competence: 1 - Unsatisfactory : student's skills reflect insufficient mastery in this area; student needs additional course-based instruction in this skill 2 - Needs improvement: plans should be made to assure student gains extra practice in this skill prior to leaving the program 3 - Satisfactory: student's skills in this area are adequate for practice; student should continue to practice this skill under professional supervision 4 - Competent: student is comfortably independent in this skill 5 - Outstanding: student's skills in this area are exceptionally strong NA - Not Applicable: opportunity for this skill to be demonstrated was not provided